jupinsimform/lms-React-6/README.md

 - [Production Mode](https://practical-6-production.netlify.app/)
 - [Staging Mode](https://practical-6-staging.netlify.app/)

+## optimize code

+- `React.lazy()` and `Suspense` work together to enable lazy loading of components.
+When you use `React.lazy()` to import a component, you can then wrap it in a `Suspense` component, which will handle displaying a loading indicator or placeholder content while the component is being loaded.

+- `@types/lodash` : `lodash` is a popular JavaScript utility library that provides a wide range of useful functions for manipulating data, handling asynchronous operations, and more.
+One of the most commonly used functions in `lodash` is `debounce`, which is used to limit the rate at which a function can be called.I used debounce for window resizing.

+- `react-loading-skeleton` : `react-loading-skeleton` is a React component library that provides a simple way to create loading placeholders or `skeleton` screens for your applications.
+It is particularly useful for scenarios where `data is being fetched asynchronously` and the user needs to wait for the data to load.

 ## Setup for Environment variable

 - Vite uses dotenv to load additional environment variables from the following files in your environment directory: